 \section{Recurrent Sets}

-We now introduce the relaxed notion of invariance to be used in this paper, which refer here as recurrence.
-We will then illustrate how recurrent sets constitute a more flexible and general class of objects to study. \begin{definition}[Recurrent Set] A set $\mathcal{R} \subseteq \mathbb{R}^d$ is recurrent w.r.t. \eqref{eq:system}, if whenever $x_0\in\mathcal{R}$, then
+We now introduce the relaxed notion of invariance to be used in this paper, which we refer to here as recurrence.
+We will then illustrate how recurrent sets constitute a more flexible and more general class of objects of study.